SuHamza/GetData_Project/CodeBook.md

-Activity: One of six activities performed by the Subject, which are:(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+**Activity:** One of six activities performed by the Subject, which are:(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 These activities were performed by a person wearing a smartphone (Samsung Galaxy S II) on the waist.

-Subject: The identity of the subject who performed the activity.
+**Subject:** The identity of the subject who performed the activity.
 Its range is from 1 to 30.

-The other 66 variables describe the Average of the Mean & Standard Deviation for the variables of the feature vector for each pattern:
+The other **66 variables** describe the Average of the Mean & Standard Deviation for the variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+- tBodyAcc-XYZ
-tGravityAcc-XYZ
+- tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+- tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag
-fBodyAcc-XYZ
+- fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+- fBodyGyro-XYZ
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag

+Where:
-mean(): Mean value
+**mean():** Mean value
-std(): Standard deviation
+**std():** Standard deviation

+*(The following part is copied from the original Code Book to describe the meaning of each variable, where I used the same variable names from 'features.txt')*
 Feature Selection
 =================